Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Some Convoy Voyages:

-** Both the ON convoys mentioned here are available and will be added to individual pages in my Convoys section in due course, along with further details on each.
-In the meantime, please go to these convoys in the section listing ships in all ON convoys.
-For info, all the OG convoys will also be added to the site; see the section listing ships in all OG convoys (note, however, that Taborfjell did not sail in any of them).
+* The ON convoys will be added to individual pages in my Convoys section in due course, along with further details on each.
+In the meantime, the ships sailing in them (and escorts) are named in the section listing ships in all ON convoys.
+The OG convoys will also be added; see the page listing ships in all OG convoys (note, however, that Taborfjell did not sail in any of them).

 Final Fate - 1942:

 Taborfjell departed New York on Apr.
-28-1942 for Montreal with a cargo of 16 200 sacks of unrefined sugar from Matanzas, Cuba.
-Torpedoed by U-576 (Heinicke) on Apr.
-30 about 95 n. miles east of Cape Cod.
+29-1942 for Montreal with a cargo of 16 200 sacks of unrefined sugar from Matanzas, Cuba - according to Page 3, she had sailed from Matanzas on Apr.
+22 and had arrived New York Apr.
+28. On Apr.
+30, when about 95 n. miles east of Cape Cod, she was torpedoed by U-576 (Heinicke - according to Uboat.net, she was hit by 2 torpedoes).
 The detonation practically blew up the entire ship and she sank in a minute, 41 52N 67 43W.
 An attempt was made to launch the starboard lifeboat but the ship went down before they could do so.
 The radio operator, who had been asleep in his cabin, ran into the radio room in order to send an SOS but all the lights had gone out and the ship sank so quickly he had to get out on deck, then jumped overboard.
 He swam around for about 20 minutes until he came across a raft as well as the 2nd mate and together they managed to get onto it.
 With the help of a flashlight they spotted the 3rd engineer, and while they were helping him out of the water the U-boat came alongside but nothing was said or done.
 The 3rd engineer had been on watch in the engine room, but had come on deck just prior to the attack.
 The 2nd mate, who had been on duty on the bridge, had seen 3 other survivors in the water but they later disappeared.
+17 had died.

 Crew List: